Elmue/WindowsRT-GUID-Analyzer/README.md

 c.) as XML file which can easily be read by a C# project

+Please go to the Release folder and see some of the already generated files.

 The main purpose is to get information about the Windows RT interfaces when you are analyzing a third party software.

 With IInspectable->GetIids() you can get a lot of IIDs but finding which class they correspond to is very difficult.